GORILLA PHOTOGRAPHY HOLIDAYS

 What won’t you see is more like it.
 The mountain gorillas of Bwindi are sure to be the crowning highlight of your trip, but packed itineraries thoroughly immerse you in far more of Uganda’s staggering biodiversity.
 In Kibale Forest National Park you might see chimpanzees and baboons at play and in the Bigodi Wetland Sanctuary you can capture images of some of Uganda’s 1,000+ species of birds and butterflies.
 Crocodiles and elephants are a few of the big-ticket residents in Queen Elizabeth National Park, while cruising the Kazinga Channel you will see huge numbers of hippos (also huge).
 Then there is Lake Mburo National Park, where zebras and impalas keep a watchful eye out for sly leopards.
 Ishasha is home to Uganda’s famous tree-climbing lions.
 Wow, right?

-Some photography holidays in Uganda also see you visiting local communities and NGOs, and may have opportunities to practice your portrait photography.
+Some photography holidays in Uganda also see you visiting local communities and NGOs and may have opportunities to practice your portrait photography.
 You don’t have to be an expert photographer, or to have specialist equipment, to find much to savour a trip of this kind.
 Advice on everything from technical issues to composition techniques and post-production is in good supply.

 Leave a Reply